 Now that the PMP salary looks attractive enough, do you want to know what it takes to get there?
 You need to know the pmp certification requirements.
 Let us see the road map for becoming a PMP:

-PMP Preparation Training For a Higher PMP Salary:
+Training For a Higher Salaries:

 Project Management education is the prerequisite for PMP certification.
 You have options to choose from: live classroom, PMP Boot Camp Online, and pmp online certification.
-Live classroom sessions can be for three, four or five consecutive days or spread over two weekends.
+Live classroom sessions can be for three, four, or five consecutive days or spread over two weekends.
 Classroom sessions or boot camps focus on completing the concepts, tips & tricks within that duration and it is generally very rigorous.
 You guessed correctly, these are quite expensive in hundreds and thousands of USD.
 So, for the PMP salary, I get what is the option?

 How to pick the right project management training?